hmi-digital/Miscelleinious/APIEndPoint/README.md

 ## API End Point to CSV Database
-This utility will provide API based access to CSV data (located in \data folder).
-You can filter the specific data by changing the query.
+This utility will provide API based access to different CSV data (located in \data folder).
+You can filter the specific data by changing your query.

 Prerequisite
 -----------